rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 ### How does stationarity affect mean distance range?

 There is no easy way to approach such an answer but here let consider the proportion of dam "excursions" as a site-fidelity measure.
-For that, let re-fit the previous model (with gamma distribution) including the variable _dam_ in the _body_size x _Species_ interaction (Three-way interaction)
+For that, let re-fit the previous model (with gamma distribution) including the variable _dam_ in the _Species_ x _body_size_ interaction (Three-way interaction)
 ```
 m2_dam<-glmer(dist.range ~ 1 + body_size * Species * dam + (season| Species:fi_fishid)+(season| Species),data = data_distr_season, REML=F, control=glmerControl(check.nobs.vs.nlev = "ignore",check.nobs.vs.rankZ = "ignore",check.nobs.vs.nRE="ignore"), na.action=na.omit,family="Gamma"(link='log'))
 ```